 The Need for Outpatient and Residential Treatment Centers for Teens in New York

 As adolescent mental health in NYC declines, state and NYC mental health services are unable to meet the growing need.
-According to Mental Health America’s 2021 rankings, nearly 60 percent of youth in New York State with major depression received no mental health services, as compared to 55 percent the year before.
-Hence, 85,000 youth with depression had no access at all to New York behavioral health services.
-Moreover, only 20 percent of youth with severe depression received any consistent care—not surprising given that there are only two child psychiatrists per every 10,000 youth in the state.
+According to the Mental Health America’s rankings, more than 50 percent of youth in New York State with major depression received no mental health services at all.
+That’s more than 100,000 youth with depression who had no access at all to New York behavioral health services.
+Moreover, only 34 percent of youth with severe depression received any consistent care.
+That’s not surprising given that there are only two child psychiatrists per every 10,000 youth in the state, as well as a lack of other trained mental health professionals.

 In addition, a report from the Children’s Defense Fund (CDF) showed a shortage of guidance counselors and social workers within the New York City school system.
 The report found that among 1,600 schools in the city, 898 were operating above the recommended ratio of one guidance counselor per 250 students, including 161 schools with high school students.
-This shortfall is significant, because for many children and teens, schools are the only place to access NYC mental health services.
+This shortfall is significant, because for many children and teens with mental health conditions, schools are the only place to access NYC mental health services.

-Furthermore, Black and Hispanic youth are even less likely than their peers to receive mental healthcare due to obstacles including language barriers, limited availability to culturally competent care, and lack of health insurance.
+Furthermore, Black and Hispanic youth are even less likely than their peers to receive teen mental health treatment services in New York due to obstacles including language barriers, limited availability to culturally competent care, and lack of health insurance.
 In addition, they may be less apt to seek care due to higher levels of mental health stigma within their communities.

 8%